Toric schemes and integral models for Shimura varieties with $\Gamma_1(p)$-type level: Introduction

 In the case of $\GL_2$ and the standard parahoric $K=\Gamma_0(p)$, the integral model $\CS_\RK$ is the moduli space over $\BZ_p$ of triples $(E, \alpha, G)$, where $(E, \alpha)$ is an elliptic curve with $K^p$-level structure and where $G\subset E$ is a subgroup scheme of order $p$.
 In this case, the local model $\Mloc_{\CG,\mu}$ is the blow-up of $\BP^1_{\BZ_p}$ in the origin.
 It represents the functor which associates to a $\BZ_p$-algebra $R$ the set of commutative diagrams

 where the vertical arrows are the inclusions of locally direct summands of rank one.
 The subgroup $K_1$ is given as

 The integral model $\CS_{\RK_1}$ is the moduli space over $\BZ_p$ of tuples $(E, \alpha, G, P_1, P_2)$, where $(E, \alpha, G)$ is as before and where $P_1$ is a \emph{generator} of $G$ and $P_2$ is a generator of $E[p]/G$.
 Here the notion of a generator of a group scheme of order $p$ is not the naive one (for instance $0$ can be a generator).
-It can be defined in various ways (using Oort-Tate theory, or via the Katz-Mazur notion of \emph{full set of sections} or via the Kottwitz-Wake notion of \emph{primitive elements}).
-Using Oort-Tate theory, one can prove that \'etale-locally around a supersingular point, the map $\CS_{\RK_1}\to \CS_\RK$ is given by
+It can be defined in various ways (using Oort--Tate theory, or via the Katz-Mazur notion of \emph{full set of sections} or via the Kottwitz-Wake notion of \emph{primitive elements}).
+Using Oort--Tate theory, one can prove that \'etale-locally around a supersingular point, the map $\CS_{\RK_1}\to \CS_\RK$ is given by

 In particular, the scheme $\CS_{\RK_1}$ is normal and the covering $\CS_{\RK_1}\to \CS_\RK$ is finite and flat.
 Incidentally, instead of $K_1$ it is common to consider instead the subgroup $K'$ between $K_1$ and $K$ given by